How to Deal With Toxic Family Members Biblically

 Can the behavior simply be resolved or overlooked?
 If so (and the situation isn’t serious), then start here.

-When to Walk Away BookSometimes, it can be really difficult to know if the issue is “bad” enough to consider walking away, or if you just need to stay and be more loving.
+Sometimes, it can be really difficult to know if the issue is “bad” enough to consider walking away or if you just need to stay and be more loving.

 There truly is no one size fits all answer.
 And it can be especially difficult to think clearly if your friends and family have engaged in gaslighting, manipulating, or other confusing behaviors.

-This is why you absolutely want to seek godly counsel from friends and family who know you well, as well as seek out great books and resources to help you gain more insight on what’s normal and what’s not.
+This is why you absolutely want to seek godly counsel from friends and family who know you well, as well as seek out great books and resources to help you gain more insight into what’s normal and what’s not.

 Sometimes you don’t realize how wrong a behavior is if it’s all you’ve known or if it’s what you’re used to.